abdorrahmani/golang-clean-architectures/README.md

 - Implementing modular design principles.

 Learn more in the [Feature-Based README](Feature-Based/README.md).

+---

+## Vertical Slice Architecture

+The **Vertical Slice Architecture** is a feature-oriented architecture that organizes the codebase into independent slices.
+Each slice is responsible for a specific feature, containing everything required to implement it, including API endpoints, business logic, data models, and database access.

+### Benefits:
+- Feature-focused development.
+- Better modularity and reduced dependencies between features.
+- Easier to maintain and scale in large codebases.
+- Independent development and testing of features.

+Learn more in the [Vertical Slice README](vertical-slice/README.md).

+---

 ## Contribution Guidelines
 We welcome contributions!
 Feel free to: